doubaokun/node-ab/README.md

  will be increased per second.
 It will not increase more request if there are more than 10 request not returned.
 It will stop when there are less than 99% request return successful.

+The requests number per increase round and the time of each round can be changed by user.

 ## Installation: